Afghanistan: Can Pakistan 'manage' the Taliban? | DW | 13.07.2021

 As NATO forces begin their withdrawal from Afghanistan, some clerics and Islamist groups sympathetic to the Afghan Taliban are accused of intensifying efforts to solicit support for the militant group.

-Videos have emerged on Pakistani social media platforms showing clerics soliciting support for the Afghan Taliban and calling for donations.
+Videos have emerged on Pakistani social media platforms showing clerics promoting support for the Afghan Taliban and calling for donations.

 The Afghan Taliban is banned in Pakistan, but some clerics or Islamist groups sympathetic to the militant group have been known to recruit on their behalf.
 There are also reports of local Taliban leaders holding press conferences in the country's northwestern tribal areas.